Going for growth? 6 important strategies for managing cashflow

-Instead of rushing into hiring, take time to plan your business aims, the types of staff you’ll need to achieve them and the benchmarks at which it’s financially feasible to commit to hire.
+Instead of rushing into hiring, take time to plan your business aims, the types of staff you’ll need to achieve them, and the benchmarks at which it’s financially feasible to commit to hiring.

 Make sure you calculate all costs relating to:

 - Remuneration (current and future)

 Offset this against the amount the employee should generate once bedded-in, taking into account lower levels of productivity during the introductory stages.